-Ordinary folks along with high profile celebrities are singing the praises of slathering marijuana on their faces and all over their bodies, of soaking in it, bathing with it, and even bringing it into the bedroom to enhance intimate moments.
+What are the topical cannabis benefits that have ordinary folks along with high profile celebrities singing the praises of slathering marijuana on their faces and all over their bodies?
+What are these folks getting out of soaking in it, bathing with it, and even bringing it into the bedroom to enhance intimate moments.
 Ooooooh la la!

 I know what you are probably asking yourself.